Undergraduate study in Media and Screen Studies

 - Popular music

-Structuring your major in Media, Film and Television
+Structuring your major in Media and Screen Studies

-You can take a major in Media, Film and Television as one of your two BA majors (a double major).
+You can take a major in Media and Screen Studies as one of your two BA majors (a double major).
 You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.

 Enrolling in Stage I courses

-You should take COMMS 100 Communication, Technology and Culture and MEDIA 101 Film Studies.
-These core courses explore fundamental concepts in Media, Film and Television, and will enable you to enrol in Stage II courses.
+You should take MEDIA 101 Film Studies and MEDIA 102 Media and Culture.
+These core courses explore fundamental concepts in Media and Screen Studies, and will enable you to enrol in Stage II courses.

-Explore the undergraduate courses you can take as part of a major in Media, Film and Television.
+Explore the undergraduate courses you can take as part of a major in Media and Screen Studies.
 You would normally take Stage I courses in your first year, Stage II in your second and Stage III in your third.

-You must pass the following courses as part of the Media, Film and Television major:
+You must pass the following courses as part of the Media and Screen Studies major: